-A GitHub Docs space for the Hackerspace
+A GitHub Pages space for the Hackerspace.

-This repository serves as the source for the HHS public web site: https://hobarthackerspace.org.au/
+This repository serves as the source for the HHS public web site: https://hobarthackerspace.org.au/.

 The site is built with Jekyll, using the minimal-mistakes theme.